IBM/universal-connectors/filter-plugin/logstash-filter-mysql-guardium/README.md

 * Events in the filter are not removed, but tagged if not parsed (see [Filter result](#filter-result), below).
 *  If the dbname is not coming from the command line, it will not get populated.
 If you want to see the dbname, either  send a use statement or send it on command line.
 * *IPv6* addresses are typically supported by the MySQL and filter plug-ins, however this is not fully supported by the Guardium pipeline.
+* It is supported on Enterprise version only